COPYRIGHT 2022 © JUNE MORROW COMMUNICATIONS. ALL RIGHTS RESERVED.

 As stated above, I collect your email address in order to:

 To be in accordance with CANSPAM, I agree to the following:

 The General Data Protection Regulation (GDPR) (EU) 2016/679 is a regulation in EU law on data protection and privacy for all individuals within the European Union.
 It also addresses the export of personal data outside the EU.

 To the best of my knowledge, the collective information on this page covers the requirements of the GDPR.

-I want to honour your needs and desires around your data, meet legal requirements and be transparent.
+I want to honor your needs and desires around your data, meet legal requirements, and be transparent.
 If you have any questions, please contact me via either or both of the methods below:

 Mail: 23 Esher St., Charlottetown, Prince Edward Island, Canada, C1A 5G3

 Last updated April 16, 2022